I Like To Move It -- Computation Instead of Data in the Brain: Results

 \subsection{Timings}

-We have performed our experiments on the \textit{anonymous\\high-performance cluster.} \textit{This paragraph is left out because of the double-blind review.}
+We have performed our experiments on the Lichtenberg~2 Stage~2 High-Performance Cluster at Technical University of Darmstadt.
+Each of the relevant compute nodes has 512~GB DDR5-4800 main memory, two Intel Xeon Platinum 8470Q processors (52 cores, no hyperthreading, frequency of 2.1~GHz, 3.8~GHz with boost; AVX-512, AMX, VNNI, TSX-Ni).
+The compute nodes are connected with InfiniBand HDR100 in a 1:1 non-blocking topology.
+We used gcc-11.2.0, mpich-3.4.2, and openucx-1.12.0 on RedHat~8.10.
+Note, however, that there are no other simulators capable of simulating structural plasticity at the size of our experiments besides the ones used, which hinders comparison across codes with, e.g., NEST.

-Our experimental setup was constant across all experiments: We simulated 1001~update steps of the network (i.e., 10~updates of plasticity), with no initial connectivity, and each neuron having between 1.1 and 1.5 vacant synaptic elements.
-This ensures that each neuron can connect to one other neuron, and in turn can be connected to by one other neuron.
-We use 10~updates of plasticity because multiple neurons can choose the same target (which can only accept one), and thus have to retry in the next update.
+Our experimental setup remained consistent across all experiments: We simulated 1000 update steps of the network (i.e., 10 plasticity updates), starting with no initial connectivity, and each neuron having between 1.1 and 1.5 vacant synaptic elements.
+This ensures each neuron can connect to one other neuron and be connected to by one other neuron.
+We used 10 plasticity updates because multiple neurons may select the same target (which accepts only one), requiring retries in subsequent updates.

+We ran our tests with \{1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024\} MPI ranks, using \{1024, 4096, 16 384, 65 536\} neurons each, with Barnes--Hut acceptance criteria ($\theta$) of \{0.2, 0.3, 0.4\} (resulting in $11 \cdot 4 \cdot 3 = 132$ configurations); each configuration tested once with old algorithms and once with our improved algorithms.
+We report average times for exchanging fired status and forming new synapses (including target finding, request exchange, request handling, and answer exchange).
+We also report approximate byte counts sent, received, and remotely accessed by MPI ranks.
+Here, ``approximate'' means we only count bytes we directly handle, not what the library communicates additionally.